 Ohrid is often considered Macedonia’s “crown jewel” and where tourists can come to enjoy nature.
 Ohrid is a small city surrounding the northern edge of Lake Ohrid, one of the most beautiful lakes in Europe.

 You can easily spend a few days here exploring the churches and relaxing in complete serenity along with a quiet lake.
-A few days was not enough for us, and we ended up spending a whole week in Ohrid enjoying the beautiful lake, paragliding, and strolling the old town.
+A few days were not enough for us, and we spent a whole week in Ohrid enjoying the beautiful lake, paragliding, and strolling the old town.

 The ancient city is fortified and encompassed by imposing stone walls.
-At the same time, the town itself sits at the foot of a gorgeous Adriatic bay with the Dalmatian mountains rising high up above turquoise waters.
+At the same time, the town sits at the foot of a gorgeous Adriatic bay with the Dalmatian mountains rising above turquoise waters.

-Some refer to the Bay of Kotor as being the southernmost Fjord in Europe, and with the stunning beauty of the bay, it is easy to see why.
-It’s a magical destination that feels as if you’ve taken a step back into time.
+Some refer to the Bay of Kotor as the southernmost Fjord in Europe, and with the beauty of the bay, it is easy to see why.
+It’s a magical destination that feels like you’ve taken a step back in time.

 Most people know about the German Oktoberfest that happens in Munich every early October, but there is much more to rave about in Bavaria than Oktoberfest.

 Munich, the capital, is a thriving city in Germany, but I particularly love the countryside.
-When you drive out of the city and into the hills, Bavaria turns into something only out of a fairytale – literally!
+When you drive out of the city and into the hills, Bavaria turns into something only out of a fairytale!

-If you want to feel like a princess at a castle surrounded by the colorful forest, consider driving the Romantic Road and stop at Neuschwanstein Castle before having dinner in Rothenburg ob der Tauber in the evening.
-The following day take the Cogwheel train to Germany’s highest peak – the Zugspitze.
+If you want to feel like a princess at a castle surrounded by colorful forest, consider driving the Romantic Road and stopping at Neuschwanstein Castle before having dinner in Rothenburg ob der Tauber in the evening.
+The following day you can take the Cogwheel train to Germany’s highest peak – the Zugspitze.